Skip to content

 Arr: Arrays of a Specific Type

 The Arr parameter type represents arrays where all elements must be of a specific type.
 It's based on z.array() from Zod.
+It allows you to define arrays whose elements conform to another Chanfana parameter type or a standard Zod schema.

 Usage: